ziluwang829/pyBayesPrism/tutorial.md

-This tutorial is tested with Python 3.8, but newer versions should be the same.
+This tutorial is based on the [BayesPrism Tutorial](https://github.com/Danko-Lab/BayesPrism/blob/main/tutorial_deconvolution.pdf).
+It is tested with Python 3.8, but newer versions should work.

 ### Create and Use Python Virtual Environment venv